-Mihut Boscu’s Personal Hawking represented by SABOT gallery was an explosion of shapes and colour, not dissimilar from 80s Children’s TV programmes.
+Mihut Boscu's Personal Hawking represented by SABOT gallery was an explosion of shapes and colour, not dissimilar from 80s Children's TV programmes.
 Interestingly, the gallery described him as a versatile entertainer who plays tricky visual games with his audience.
 A combination of scientific atoms, an observation of nature and phenomenology of spirit, crazy costumes and brash colour it contained elements of the absurd.
 At only 7 mins I was able to watch it all, but my head had less room to process the ideas of post-utopian/kakotopian/dystopian theories that the artist pretends to be rooted in, or savour the subtle irony and conceptual cryptic nature.
-It begs another question about whether video art should be savoured in isolation, or whether the artist’s intention and statement need to accompany and contextualise in order to inform the work?
-This is of course true of all artistic forms to some extent, but being new to the medium of video art, I perhaps worried more about whether I was viewing each piece properly.
+It begs another question about whether video art should be savoured in isolation, or whether the artist's intention and statement need to accompany and contextualise in order to inform the work.
+This is of course true of all art forms to some extent, but being new to the medium of video art, I perhaps worried more about whether I was viewing each piece properly.

 10. Dara Birnbaum's Six Movements Video Work from 1975

-I was engaging much less with the work as I moved around the room, only briefly glancing at Dara Birnbaum’s Six Movements Video Work from 1975 (1975), represented by Marian Goodman Gallery, which was a lengthy piece at 41:12 mins.
-An exploration of media vocabulary and representation of the female subject, I would have liked to see what this entailed, but at this point I needed a rest.
-The three video art works situated in this brightly lit, but cool room, would take over an hour to watch, so you definitely needed plenty of time.
+I was engaging much less with the work as I moved around the room, only briefly glancing at Dara Birnbaum's Six Movements Video Work from 1975 (1975), represented by Marian Goodman Gallery, which was a lengthy piece at 41:12 mins.
+An exploration of media vocabulary and representation of the female subject, I would have liked to see what this entailed, but at this point, I needed a rest.
+The three video artworks situated in this brightly lit, but cool room, would take over an hour to watch, so you definitely needed plenty of time.
 It became impossible to fully absorb each piece and I tried to push through the sensory overload I was feeling.

 11. William Lamson's Action for the Paiva (2011)

-William Lamson’s Action for the Paiva (2011), represented by Pierogi Gallery was the perfect tonic.
-It was calming, refreshing and gave my head space to recharge.
+William Lamson's Action for the Paiva (2011), represented by Pierogi Gallery was the perfect tonic.
+It was calming, and refreshing and gave my head space to recharge.
 At 24:12 mins, Lamson looks to interact with the environment in real time, creating something out of almost nothing.
 There is a lake in the centre with mist rising from it.
-Surrounding the lake are dark green trees and brown shrubs on the hillside, while a man is stood in the water.
+Surrounding the lakes are dark green trees and brown shrubs on the hillside, while a man is standing in the water.
 There are slight ripples moving across the lake, but the man has a clear, still reflection.
-You can hear the sounds of nature, birds chirrup and the sound of the water emanates.
+You can hear the sounds of nature, birds chirrup and the sound of the water emanating.
 This piece was a meditative relief.
-I don’t know how long I sat just absorbing the scene, but it left me feeling completely relaxed.
+I don't know how long I sat just absorbing the scene, but it left me feeling completely relaxed.
 I began to worry less about what I might not see in the exhibition and feel more immersed in the present.
 The man in the lake turns gradually.
 There are sometimes ripples in the water, possibly fish.
 I felt as though I was looking at a landscape painting or photograph with a soundtrack.
 To me, this piece reflects the movement of the world, often unseen or gradual, but constant and continual.
 The chill of the building fitted with the sense of being outdoors amongst nature.
 The work seemed to cleanse my mind: Refreshed, I felt ready to embrace the next set of work.
-However, there was something very compelling about this piece which kept me looking back, even after I’d moved on.
+However, there was something very compelling about this piece which kept me looking back, even after I'd moved on.